bitbart/illum-lang/README.md

 ## Running the ILLUM compiler

-After cloning the repository, you can run a collection of tests through the command from the `illum-lang` directory:
+After cloning the repository, you can run a collection of tests through the following command, launched from the `illum-lang` directory:
 ```bash
 dune test
 ```
-If everything is ok, then the command will produce no output.
+If everything is ok, the command will produce no output.

 To run the HeLLUM compiler:
 ```